-Introduction to Human Anatomy and Physiology
+BIO 160 Introduction to Human Anatomy and Physiology

-GE category: Lab Science Offered every fall and spring semester Prerequisite: ENG 091 with a grade of

-"C" or higher or reading placement test score as established by District policy
+Prerequisite: ENG 091 with a grade of "C" or higher or reading placement test score as established by District policy

 Study of structure and dynamics of the human body.
 For students who desire one semester in anatomy and physiology.